flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-guide.md

   - Mobile
   - jailbreak
   - security
-description: "Switching from Android to iOS — goodbye root, any challenges and restrictions?
+description: "Switching from Android to iOS, goodbye root, any challenges and restrictions?
 How to break them."
 ---

 Recently, just came back to conduct a security testing for our internal mobile apps at work.
 I needed to set up a testing environment, buy new devices, root them all, and do more.
 This is a quick wrap-up of what I did.
 Also, I’m biased toward the iFan, so I’m not sure if we’ll have a Android root series.
 I can’t promise.